Pistonite/vmsetup/src/tool/basic-tools.md

 We will install a flurry of basic tools.

 ## yay
-`yay` is a AUR helper that helps with installing stuff from AUR.
+`yay` is an AUR helper that helps with installing stuff from AUR.
 Since `yay` is itself an AUR package, we will need to install it from source.
 ```bash
 cd ~
 git clone https://aur.archlinux.org/yay.git